avibrazil/autorsync/README.md

 - `backup` and `backup_dir` makes rsync save backups on target of deleted or modified files on source.
 Value on `backup_dir` is a path relative to target folder
+- `extra` lets you add extra rsync switches and can be used in the `DEFAULTS` section (to affect all profiles) or just into a specific profile.
 - You can use Jinja logic in path parts, surrounded by `{{}}`.
 Currently these are the available variables:
     - `time`, a Python `datetime.datetime` object which includes local timezone